“To make a positive difference in people’s lives by improving the health of the community.”

 Holdenville, also the county seat of Hughes County, is located in Southeastern Oklahoma.
 The population is approximately 5,200 residents.
-It is a rural community that is family-oriented.
+It is a rural community that is family oriented.
 It has an unemployment rate of 6.3%, equal to the national average.
-The largest industries are Tyson Foods and CCA, a private prison.
+The largest industries are Tyson Foods and CoreCivic Allen Gamble Correctional Center, leased to and operated by the ODOC .
 The economy is based on agriculture, oil & gas production, and local small businesses.
-The City has a public park with a walking trail, a large swimming pool and a unique stone structure football stadium built in the post WWII era.
+The city has a public park with a walking trail, a large swimming pool and a unique stone structure football stadium built in the post WWII era.
 It also has a small airport and the Burlington Northern rail system.
 It is a great place for nature enthusiasts who enjoy hunting and fishing.